NishatSultana3538/surfs_up/README.md

 ![December_data](https://github.com/NishatSultana3538/surfs_up/blob/main/December.png)

-From the analysis of the temperature data from June and December there are three key differences
+From the analysis of the temperature data from June and December there are three key differences:

 1. The average(mean) of temperature in the month of June and December is 74.94 and 71.04 respectively which is not a big difference and very suitable weather in terms of surfing and ice cream shop .